-- sleep-related hypoventilation, including patients with significant chronic pulmonary and neuromuscular disorders, and nocturnal epilepsy.
+In addition to testing for OSA, we evaluate patients for sleep-related hypoventilation, including those with significant chronic pulmonary and neuromuscular disorders, and nocturnal epilepsy.